Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Model overview

-Though the outcome $Y_i$ is generated from treatment $D_i$ and true covariates $X_{i,\cdot}$, we do not observe the true covariates; instead, we observe the corrupted covariates $Z_{i,\cdot}$, which are the true covariates $X_{i,\cdot}$ plus additive corruption $H_{i,\cdot}$, multiplied by a masking vector $\pi_{i,\cdot}\in\{\NA,1\}^p$.
-Our concise model~\eqref{eq:corruption} generalizes the models of previous work~\eqref{eq:factor},~\eqref{eq:eiv},~\eqref{eq:lasso}, and it encompasses all four types of corruption.\footnote{It may also be viewed as a concise nonlinear LISREL model \cite{joreskog1996lisrel}.} For example, to encode classical measurement error \cite{schennach2016recent}, one could let $Z_{i,\cdot}$ equal $X_{i,\cdot}$ plus a vector of Gaussian noise.
+Though the outcome $Y_i$ is generated from treatment $D_i$ and true covariates $X_{i,\cdot}$, we do not observe $X_{i,\cdot}$; instead, we observe the corrupted covariates $Z_{i,\cdot}$, which are the true covariates $X_{i,\cdot}$ plus conditionally mean zero corruption $H_{i,\cdot}$, multiplied elementwise by an independent masking vector $\pi_{i,\cdot}\in\{\NA,1\}^p$.
+Our concise model~\eqref{eq:corruption} generalizes the models~\eqref{eq:eiv} and~\eqref{eq:factor}, and it encompasses all four types of corruption.
+For example, to encode classical measurement error, let $Z_{i,\cdot}$ equal $X_{i,\cdot}$ plus a vector of Gaussian noise.
 To encode missing values, let $Z_{i,\cdot}=X_{i,\cdot} \odot \pi_{i,\cdot}$.
+In Appendix~\ref{sec:examples}, we accommodate corruption of the outcome $Y_i$ and treatment $D_i$, under restrictions.

-Discretization is a process by which a continuous vector $X_{i,\cdot}$ is mapped to a discrete vector $Z_{i,\cdot}$, and our class encodes several variants.
+Discretization is a process by which a continuous vector $X_{i,\cdot}$ maps to a discrete vector $Z_{i,\cdot}$, and our class encodes variants where $\E[Z_{i,\cdot}|X_{i,\cdot}]=X_{i,\cdot}$.
 For example, the covariate of interest may be a vector of probabilities $X_{i,\cdot}$, yet we observe actual occurrences $Z_{i,\cdot} \sim \text{Bernoulli}(X_{i,\cdot})$.
 Another example is randomized rounding, where continuous values are randomly rounded to nearby integers, e.g. $ Z_{i,\cdot}=sign(X_{i,\cdot})\text{Poisson}(|X_{i,\cdot}|)$.
-While our class does not include rounding in the familiar sense, it provides guidance on which types of rounding can be handled in downstream causal inference.
+Our class does not include deterministic rounding.
+Instead, it provides guidance on which types of rounding can be handled well in downstream causal inference.
 As such, it suggests alternative types of discretization for wage data in the CPS which are more favorable for economic research.